mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 Interested in applying for Phase II funding?
 Review this information before starting your application.

-After a brief pause, new Phase II SBIR and STTR solicitations are expected in the weeks following the Dec.
-3 closing date.
-Read our 2020 solicitations to get a sense of NSF’s objectives.

 <a class="usa-button usa-button-primary button-arrow" href="{{ site.data.solicitations['PHASE_II'].url }}">
   Read the SBIR Phase II Solicitation</a>